tgecho/esimmler.com/posts/2019-01-19-why-arent-my-rust-threads-running.md

 Worker 1 did some work
 ```

-One point of confusion was that the threads had spawned as intended in the first version of my code.
+I was confused.
+The threads had spawned as intended in the first version of my code.
 I later realized the key difference was that I had used a `for` loop.

 ```rust
 for worker_id in 0..2 {